bearkerb/tp/docs/UserGuide.md

 - Use [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) to revert mistakes if a job is accidentally marked as not completed.
 -
 #### 3.2.8 Marking Job as Not Completed: `unmark`
-Revert a maintenance job's status to not completed in case it was marked as complete by mistake.
+Reverts a maintenance job's status to `Not Completed` in case it was marked as complete by mistake.

 Format: `unmark JOB_NUMBER`

 📌**Note:**
 - `JOB_NUMBER` is the index displayed next to each job in the job list, and must be a ***positive number***.
-- Once unmarked, the job will no longer appear as completed under any linked tenant.
+- Once unmarked, the job will no longer appear as completed.

 Examples:
-- `unmark 3` updates the status of job number 3 of the job list back to not completed.
+- `unmark 3` updates the status of job number 3 in the job list back to not completed.

 💡**Tip:**
 - Use [`ljob`](#3-2-6-listing-all-jobs-ljob) to double-check the job list before using `unmark` to ensure you’re updating the correct job.
-- Use [`mark`](#3-2-7-marking-job-as-completed-mark) to revert mistakes if a job is accidentally marked as not completed.
+- Use [`mark`](#3-2-7-marking-job-as-completed-mark) to revert mistakes if you accidentally `unmark` a job.

 <br>